Home | Bibliography | Site Search | Site Map

 The solution of the riddle of life in space and time lies outside space and time.
 (6.4312) God does not reveal himself in the world.
 (6.432)

 But there is no "outside space and time" (i.e. that combination of words is undefined), and there is no place for God to reveal himself except in the world, because there is no other place.
+(It can be argued and counter-argued whether the that-ness of the world shows there is a God.)

 Who, or is it what, creates the riddles?